2 pedestrians hospitalized after crash on I-70 in Ellis County - NewsBreak

 ELLIS COUNTY, Kan.
 (KSNW) — A crash in Ellis County sent two pedestrians to a hospital with suspected serious injuries.

-According to the Kansas Highway Patrol, around 2:30 p.m. on Thursday, a 60-year-old Wichita man was driving west on I-70 when he went off the roadway into the north ditch.Kansas man ordered to pay $120K after sales tax violations
+According to the Kansas Highway Patrol, around 2:30 p.m. on Thursday, a 60-year-old Wichita man was driving west on Interstate 70 when he went off the roadway into the north ditch.Kansas man ordered to pay $120K after sales tax violations

 He came back onto the roadway and hit a parked vehicle on the shoulder that occupied a 15-year-old Great Bend girl.
 Outside the vehicle were two Great Bend women, aged 33 and 37.